puma1295/puma1295/README.md

 Currently open to remote data analytics & data science opportunities

+Quik note: some of my projects are transalated from Russian.
+To minimize possible mistakes AI tools we used.
 ---

 *“Data tells a story.
 I make sure it’s the right one.”*